-- 1.12 After submission, East Suffolk Council will undertake a checking process and further consultation.
-The Neighbourhood Plan will then be examined by an Independent person appointed by the District Council.
-Subject to the Examiner's report, the Neighbourhood Plan should then proceed to referendum. - 1.13 At referendum, every resident of Ufford, who is entitled to vote in the Council elections, will have the opportunity to vote on whether or not they agree with the Neighbourhood Plan.
+- 1.12 At referendum, every resident of Ufford, who is entitled to vote in the Council elections, will have the opportunity to vote on whether or not they agree with the Neighbourhood Plan.
 At referendum, residents will be asked, 'Do you want East Suffolk District Council to use the Neighbourhood Plan for Ufford to help it decide planning applications in the Neighbourhood area?'.
-If the Plan attracts over 50 per cent support from those who vote in the referendum, East Suffolk will 'make' (adopt) the Neighbourhood Plan as part of the statutory development plan. - 1.14 The statutory purpose of the Ufford Neighbourhood Plan is to ensure that development takes place in an appropriate way for the Parish.
+If the Plan attracts over 50 per cent support from those who vote in the referendum, East Suffolk will 'make' (adopt) the Neighbourhood Plan as part of the statutory development plan. - 1.13 The statutory purpose of the Ufford Neighbourhood Plan is to ensure that development takes place in an appropriate way for the Parish.
 It has been positively prepared, with the purpose of supporting and managing the growth of Ufford.
 The plan is required to be 'positively' prepared and should not act as a rigid barrier to growth or unnecessarily restrict it.
 Its purpose is to manage and shape future development.
-In practice, higher level planning documents, such as the Adopted Local Plan, cannot feasibly deal with all of the issues particular to every Parish and village across the entire district, whereas the Neighbourhood Plan can add considerable value to the planning process by providing additional details which reflect specific local circumstances and conditions.

-- 1.15 The Neighbourhood Plan provides clarity on what will be expected from development proposals in the Parish.
-A Neighbourhood Plan is a significant document and once 'made' (adopted), will carry legal weight which developers must take into account when considering future developments in the Parish. - 1.16 The Neighbourhood Plan Area covers the entire Parish of Ufford and was formally designated by East Suffolk District Council on 20th April 2022.
+In practice, higher level planning documents, such as the Adopted Local Plan, cannot feasibly deal with all of the issues particular to every Parish and village across the entire district, whereas the Neighbourhood Plan can add considerable value to the planning process by providing additional details which reflect specific local circumstances and conditions. - 1.14 The Neighbourhood Plan provides clarity on what will be expected from development proposals in the Parish.
+A Neighbourhood Plan is a significant document and once 'made' (adopted), will carry legal weight which developers must take into account when considering future developments in the Parish. - 1.15 The Neighbourhood Plan Area covers the entire Parish of Ufford and was formally designated by East Suffolk District Council on 20th April 2022.